alindeman/zonebie/README.md

 Add to `test/test_helper.rb`:

-    require "zonebie/test_unit"
+    Zonebie.set_random_timezone

 ### RSpec

 Add to `spec/spec_helper.rb` after `require "rspec"` or `require "rspec/rails"`:

     require "zonebie/rspec"

 ### Cucumber

-Add to `features/support/env.rb` after `require "cucumber"` or `require "cucumber/rails"`:

-    require "zonebie/cucumber"
+Add a file `features/support/zonebie.rb` with the following contents:

+    Zonebie.set_random_timezone

 ## Usage

-When `Zonebie.assign_random_timezone` is called (if using RSpec or Cucumber, this call is automatically setup for you), Zonebie assigns a timezone and prints a message to STDOUT:
+When `Zonebie.set_random_timezone` is called (if using RSpec, this call is automatically setup for you), Zonebie assigns a timezone and prints a message to STDOUT:

     [Zonebie] Setting timezone to "Eastern Time (US & Canada)"

+If you would rather that Zonebie not print out this information during your tests, put Zonebie in quiet mode before calling `set_random_timezone`:

+    Zonebie.quiet = true

 To rerun tests with a specific timezone (e.g., to reproduce a bug that only seems present in one zone), set the `TZ` environment variable: